Boone County adding first animal control officer beginning in 2018

 “Not only is it going to be an animal control position, I’ll still be a sworn officer who will have law enforcement capabilities," Fisher said.
 "It’s different than a lot of the other counties and other organizations.
 I can still enforce things.
 I can still make arrests but my biggest role will be responding to animal-related calls.”

 Fisher had been tallying animal-related calls her department has made in recent years.
-It’s on pace to surpass a thousand for 2017, which it was a little under the four-digit plateau last year.
+It's on pace to surpass 1,000 for 2017.
+It was a little under the four-digit plateau last year.

 Nielsen gave a lot of credit to Fisher for doing a lot of work and studying to help his staff with the issues, and thinks it will only help her in her new role next year.